 The managed server and its BIOS can be accessed using a regular VNC client which supports JPEG compression.

-Use ipmitool, ipmiutil or any existing network infrastructure that supports IPMI to monitor and manage the server's power.
+Use ipmitool, ipmiutil or any existing network infrastructure that supports IPMI to manage the server's power and access to serial port via LAN.
 Redfish and redfishtool supported too.

 Pi-KVM can be configured to power up a managed server using WoL.
 This will be available in the Web menu.

 Multiple Pi-KVMs can be configured to use a common authorization service.
 PAM and its rich authorization mechanisms can also be used to integrate Pi-KVM into your existing authentication infrastructure.